PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA ON THE CORONAVIRUS (COVID-19)

 In some circumstances you may be entitled to increased amounts of benefits you are already claiming.
 When your income is reduced, you may be able to get a higher rate of income-related benefits.
 These include tax credits, income support, housing benefit, universal credit and employment and support allowance.

 You may have to look for work and be available for work on Universal Credit, but this still depends on your circumstances and your claimant commitment.
-At the moment Jobcentres are open for limited hours for people who cannot interact by phone or online, but most contact will not be in person.
 You are still required to look for work if that is what it says in your claimant commitment, however, you should tell your work coach about any restrictions that affect you (for example, childcare still isn’t available or you are still shielding).

 The government has created some guidance to help people understand Universal Credit and any specific coronavirus rules.